 Here, you’ll find the National COVID Memorial Wall and the best vantage point to photograph Big Ben and the Houses of Parliament.

-There are plenty of things to do south of the river, but a good place to start might be our South Bank self-guided walk.
-This includes the main attractions along the river, allowing you to choose which ones to see.
+There are plenty of things to do south of the river, but a good place to start is our South Bank self-guided walk, which will take you past all the main attractions plus a few of our favourite spots.

-LONDON EYE // On the walk from the Southbank to Soho, you’ll pass the London Eye.
-It’s very touristy, expensive, and the queues can be astonishing.
-If it’s something you want to do, the fast-track ticket allows you to avoid some of the queues, but the standard ticket is around £20 cheaper.
+London Eye // On the walk from the Southbank to Soho, you’ll pass the London Eye.
+It’s expensive, but iconic.
+If it’s something you want to do, you definitely want to book tickets in advance as the queues can be astonishing.

-For the rest of the evening, we suggest you finish up on the South Bank, then make your way across the Golden Jubilee Bridge and into Soho and the West End.
+For the rest of the evening, we suggest you make your way across the Golden Jubilee Bridge and into Soho and the West End.

 Navigate around Carnaby Street, Berwick Street, and Old Compton Street, and you can’t go wrong.